GeneTranslationLab-IRB/tRNAstudio/README.md

     - "Alignments": .bam files that contain sequence alignment data for processed, precursor and mitochondrial tRNAs.
 It also contains sorted and indexed .bam files needed in the case that the user wants to use visualization tools such as the Integrative Genomics Viewer (IGV).

     - "Counts": .txt files with the counts for processed, precursor and mitochondrial tRNAs.
-Each txt file contains 3 columns [tRNA ID] [counts with a MAPQ > 2] [counts with a MAPQ ≤ 2].
+Each .txt file contains 3 columns [tRNA ID] [counts with a MAPQ > 2] [counts with a MAPQ ≤ 2].
     - "Base_Calls": .txt file with the number of reads with a given base at each tRNA position (base calling) for each tRNA gene.

 - **R_files.**